mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/05/index.md

 > *View and ViewGroup class hierarchy.*
 > Source: Javier Salvador (Original image) License: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)

-Interfaces are typically deployed declaratively using XML files called layouts.
+Interfaces are typically deployed declaratively using XML files called **layouts**.
 These layouts can be used to create view groups or a particular view.
 In addition, it is also possible to create items dynamically using Kotlin.

 {:toc:}